Flow length and size distributions in campus Internet traffic: Campus traffic model

 The provided plots and models can be used to evaluate various flow-oriented networking solutions.
 For example, we can use them to evaluate a traffic engineering mechanism based on heuristics that differentiates traffic into elephant and mice, similar to the one described in the \fullref{introduction}.

 It can be seen that flows up to 1000 packets comprise 99.45\% of all flows in the network, but they are responsible only for roughly 8\% of transmitted data.
 Such an observation can be utilized to reduce management overheads and flow table size requirements in SDN.
-A traffic engineering system interested only in elephant flows larger than 1000 packets would have to process only 0.55\% of L4 flows present in the network, but would still cover 92\% of the overall amount of traffic.
+A traffic engineering system interested only in elephant flows larger than 1000 packets would have to process only 0.55\% of layer-4 flows present in the network, but would still cover 92\% of the overall amount of traffic.
+As knowledge about TCP/UDP headers is available in any monitoring tool, significant advantages may be achieved without using any deep packet inspection tools.

 In case of more advanced solutions, distribution mixtures can be used to calculate their performance analytically.
-Ultimately, provided models can be used to generate traffic in network simulators and emulators to evaluate performance of flow-oriented traffic engineering solutions on network-scale.
+Ultimately, provided models can be used to generate traffic in network simulators and emulators to evaluate performance of flow-based TE solutions on network-scale.